 - Derek Kemp, National Association of Local Councils (chair)

-- Mike Attenborough-Cox, Smaller Authorities’ Audit Appointments Ltd (independent member)
+- Annie Child, Smaller Authorities’ Audit Appointments

 - Ja’Neen Day, Warwickshire and West Midlands Association of Local Councils